-CDC National Intimate Partner and Sexual Violence Survey https://www.cdc.gov/violenceprevention/nisvs/
+https://bphc.hrsa.gov/about/healthcenterprogram/index.html

-1. Build Partnerships
+1. Build Partnerships - For Health Providers

 Include DV/SA advocates as part of your multidisciplinary care team/approach

 "We developed a system where women who have been facing violence...can come to [our health center] and we help them to navigate the system.
 We have a primary partner for DV referral and support, DC SAFE, a crisis center in DC.
 [The health center] doesn't provide any DV crisis intervention, but we navigate them to DC Safe.
 And also when DC Safe deals with a client that needs health care or long term support, they also navigate back to us.
 Clients that need long term support because they're dealing with some legal issues...like immigration, or immigration status adjustment...we can also help these women so they're not standing alone."